Achille44/FreeSpace2-French-Translations/StickyNotes.md

 I will put some translations choices here for the cases where no exact translations can be made.
 This can help in case I find these words elsewhere later.

+Acknowledged = Entendu
 Average = médiocre
 Battlegroup = groupement tactique
 Barracks = Quartiers
 Beam cannons = Canons à photons
 Boarding = abordage
-Breaking to engage = on se déploie et on attaque
+Breaking to engage = on se déploie pour attaquer
+Copy that = bien compris
 Drive = propulsion
 ECM = CME (Contre-mesure électronique)
 EP (Escape pod) = capsule de sauvetage